 Having said that, DJI has thought things through, and additional accessories open you up to a world of better audio, and even waterproofing if you're prepared to kit your Osmo Pocket out.

 The original action camera brand, GoPro is still a YouTuber favorite, with a world-class flagship product that delivers excellent image quality and stabilization for die-hard action fans and globetrotters.
-It may be more expensive than the DJI Osmo Action, and lack a front screen, but the Hero7 Black offers a wider range of third-party accessories.
+It may be more expensive than the DJI Osmo Action, but the GoPro Hero9 Black now has a 1.4-inch front-facing screen for easy framing of selfies and videos, and there’s a wider range of third-party accessories.

 DJI has managed to create an action cam that stacks up to the best out there when it comes to stabilization and picture quality, and thanks to its all-encapsulating ultrawide angle, it’s also the perfect vlogging camera for YouTubers – provided audio quality isn’t a priority.